Mishkun/ideavim-sneak/README.md

 ## License

-Just as IdeaVim, this plugin is licensed under the terms of the GNU Public License version 3 or any later version.
+Just as IdeaVim, this plugin is licensed under the terms of the MIT License.

 ## Credits